Strategic Plan, 2023-2027

-The Clarington Public Library Board meets on Thursdays at 5:00 p.m.
+The Clarington Public Library Board meets at 5:00 p.m. on the fourth Thursday of the month.
 Meetings are open to the public.

 Upcoming Library Board meetings are hybrid, and will be held both in person (Bowmanville Library, Mezzanine Room) and virtually (Zoom).